Ultan-Kearns/MAD3UnityProject/README.md

 # Fourth Year Mobile Application Development Project - UnityProject
 ## Developed By Ultan Kearns G00343745

+## Important notes
+ + Development Diary is supplemented by issues on github
+ + Game works with no errors

 ## Game Concept
 This is a 2d platformer game programmed in Unity.
 The object of the game is to survive a number of waves while dodging bullets and trying not to fall off the platforms or get hit by the bullets.
 The player will try and attain a high score which will increase as the game progresses and the player will be encouraged to get a high score.